Business Changes in Hampton since 1997

 Lil's Grille at 20 Depot Square closed at the end of July, 2001, after five years in business.
 Owned by Lil and David Hammarstrom, it was in the same building that for many years housed the "Depot Deli".
 (See the Atlantic News , July 26, 2001, p.9 for more information.)
 The restaurant reopened promptly under a new name and new ownership (see above).

-Bontá Restaurant -- View photo -- Restaurant website
+Bontá Restaurant -- View photo

 This new Italian restaurant was constructed at 287 Exeter Rd. throughout most of the year 2001, and opened in the late summer.
 Prior to its construction a residential home was located on this site, which is located on the north side of Exeter Road between the bridges over Highways 95 and 101.
 They closed their doors on June 14, 2014.

 The Old Salt Restaurant -- Restaurant website